uhasker/getting-things-done-in-next-js/src/chapter7/03-react-effects.md

 Effect runs (currently count=4)
 ```

-Additionally we can return a cleanup function, which will run when the component is destroyed (_unmounted_), and before every _rerun_ of the useEffect.
-We will examine when exactly an useEffect reruns in the [next section](#the-dependency-array).
+Additionally, we can return a cleanup function, which will run when the component is destroyed (_unmounted_), and before every _rerun_ of the useEffect.
+We will examine when exactly an effect reruns in the next section.

 Consider this example:

 ```jsx